Chang-Yu-Chang/personal-website/content/authors/changyu/_index.md

 superuser: true
 ---

+I am currently a postdoctoral researcher working with [Corlett Wood](https://www.the-wood-lab.com/) investigating the evolutionary potential of plant hosts and the ecology of their associated microbial communities.

-I am a 5th year PhD student supervised by [Alvaro Sanchez ](http://www.sanchezlaboratory.com/).
-I am interested in understanding how microbial communities assemble and evolve, using a combination of experimental and computational approaches.
-See [my past works](/publication) if interested.
+Before growing the bean sprouts, My previous work in graduate school, under the guidance of [Alvaro Sanchez](https://sanchezlaboratory.weebly.com/), focused on understanding how microbial communities assemble and evolve through a blend of experimental and computational approaches.
+For more details on my research, you can check out [my past works](/publication).

-I like digital tools that cut off tedious repetitive tasks and make life easy.
-For example, I enjoyed learning how to make [a data-driven CV using R pagedown](/blog/2019-11-03-data-driven-cv/) and share [the digital tools for a graduate student](/blog/2020-08-11-digital-toolset)
+You can find insights into digital tools I enjoy using for streamlining tasks, for instance, [a data-driven CV using R pagedown](/blog/2019-11-03-data-driven-cv/) and [the digital tools for a graduate student](/blog/2020-08-11-digital-toolset).